 -

-Short breaks offer a child or young person a temporary and short term placement in order to provide their current carer (whether that’s their birth family, foster carers or adoptive family) a break.
-Care may be offered for a weekend, a month or a period of 2-3 weeks and may be part of the regular routine of the foster child or children.
+Short breaks offer a child or young person a temporary and short-term placement in order to provide their current carer (whether that is their birth family, foster carers or adoptive family) a break.
+Care may be offered for a weekend, a month, or a period of 2-3 weeks, and may be part of the regular routine of the foster child or children.

 -